 When you start learning French, you’ll notice right away that the French use seemingly formal words to express casual sentiments.
 Are the French actually more formal?
 Not necessarily.
 Let me give you a few examples of what I mean in French and how it carries over into English.

 When the French sound formal unintentionally

-They are words that people commonly use in French that are just normal, but to our English ear, they sound like you’re trying to impress your high school English teacher.
+They are words that people commonly use in French that are just normal, but to our English-speaking ears, they sound like they’re trying to impress their high school English teacher.
 Or one-up someone with fancy vocabulary.